Savings and refunds

 Enhanced Care coverage will automatically take effect on May 1, 2021, for all British Columbians.

 You don’t need to do anything.
-You will see your full Enhanced Care savings on your first annual renewal after May 1, 2021.
+You will see your full Enhanced Care savings on your next annual renewal after May 1, 2021.

-Many British Columbians will also be eligible for a one-time, pro-rated refund for the difference between their current insurance policy and the new, lower-cost Enhanced Care rates for whatever length of time remains on their current insurance policy beyond May 1, 2021.
+Many British Columbians are also eligible for a one-time, pro-rated refund for the difference between their current insurance policy and the new, lower-cost Enhanced Care rates for whatever length of time remains on their current insurance policy beyond May 1, 2021.

 What factors affect how much I save?

-Just like how your premiums are determined today, your savings under Enhanced Care will depend on a variety of factors, including:
+Just like how your premiums were determined before, your savings under Enhanced Care will depend on a variety of factors, including:

 whether you purchased basic insurance only, or basic and optional third-party liability insurance from ICBC